orsharon7/azure-crossplane-argocd/USER_STORY.md

 #### **2. The Problem: Developer Needing an Environment (3 minutes)**

-"Consider this scenario: a developer named Sarah has an urgent feature to test.
-She requires a development environment equipped with Azure OpenAI, embedding capabilities, and a storage account for vectorization testing.
-However, the DevOps team is overwhelmed with tasks.
-Consequently, Sarah faces delays.
-She reaches out to the team via Teams and emails, but the waiting period extends from hours to days."
+"Imagine this: a developer, let’s call her Sarah, has an urgent feature to test.
+She needs a dev environment.
+But the DevOps team is swamped.
+She’s stuck.
+Frustrated, she pings the team on Slack, sends a few emails, and then waits.
+Hours turn into days."

 "Now, Sarah works in a company that’s adopted platform engineering.
 Instead of waiting, she simply opens a GitHub issue.
 This simple action eliminates the manual provisioning delays and DevOps bottleneck she used to face.
 Sarah’s company embraced **GitOps**, a strategy that manages infrastructure and applications using Git as the single source of truth.
 And that’s where our journey begins."